department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 <ol class="process">
 <li class="step one wow fadeIn animated" markdown="1">

-Once the school is approved, you'll need to apply.
+After we approve the school, you'll need to apply.
 [Apply for benefits](/education/apply-for-education-benefits/).

-Turn in your application to us at least 90 days before your departure.
-Your benefit will be processed depending on your school’s location.
+Turn in your application to us at least 90 days before you leave for your new school.
+We'll decide what benefits you get based on your school’s location.

-If you're approved for benefits, turn in your Certificate of Eligibility (COE) to the school’s certifying official as verification that you qualify to get VA benefits.
-Your school’s certifying official will submit your enrollment information on VA Form 22-1999.
-Please note that you won't get payments until we have received your enrollment information processed it.
+If you get approved for benefits, turn in your Certificate of Eligibility (COE) to the school’s certifying official to show that you qualify for VA benefits.
+Your school’s certifying official will submit your enrollment information with VA Form 22-1999.
+Please note that you won't get payments until we have received and processed your enrollment information.

 </li>